Pongelupe/tenpinsbowling/README.md

 This project is command-line application to score a game of ten-pin bowling.

-The rules implemented were based on this [bowling scores rules].
+The rules implemented were based on this [bowling scores rules tutorial].

 ### Tech